CztCFfSNI/PeerEvaluation/README.md

 ## More Info

-Information about the ERD, Database Tables, logic format, etc. can be found at the presentation link above.
+If you want more information about the ERD, Database Tables, logic format, etc., please feel free to contact the repo owner jerrychoiczt@gmail.com.

 ## Testing